Sam-foster/Project/readme.md

 Reference materials from w3schools and css-tricks were used to implement flexbox.

+Reference Material was taken from Bootstrap on Containers.

-Button  code was taken from Bootstrap docs.
+ All Button code was taken from Bootstrap docs.

 Icons taken from Font Awesome.

 ### Text Content